WMichael/AdventOfCode/README.md

 # AdventOfCode
-My solutions for the Advent of Code
+My attempt at the Advent of Code! 😊